canonical/sqlair/docs/tutorial/tutorial.md

 ```

 ## Tear things down
-Getting rid of the tutorial is as simple as deleting the directory!
-No further
+To restore your machine to the state it had before you started this tutorial,
-steps required.
+simply delete the directory.
+No further steps required.
 ```bash
 cd ..
 rm -r tutorial